sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-07/fiori-ios-scpms-teched18-07.md

 ## Details
 ### You will learn
-  - How to use the storyboard to add a map view to your app.
+  - How to use the storyboard to add a map view to your app
-  - How to use outlet connections to refer to controls in code.
+  - How to use outlet connections to refer to controls in code

 [ACCORDION-BEGIN [Step 1: ](Create a new view controller class for the tracking map view)]